HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 #  the top of your file, but this is unfortunately necessary at the moment
 import xspec as xs  # noqa: E402

+# Limits the amount of output from XSPEC that pyXspec will display
 xs.Xset.chatter = 0

-# XSPEC parallelisation settings
-xs.Xset.parallel.leven = NUM_CORES
-xs.Xset.parallel.error = NUM_CORES
-xs.Xset.parallel.steppar = NUM_CORES

 # Other xspec settings
 xs.Plot.area = True